OpenRockets/web-dev-error-solutions/errors/javascript/handling-firestore-data-for-posts-avoiding-data-duplication-and-overwrites/README.md

+# 🐞 Handling Firestore Data for Posts: Avoiding Data Duplication and Overwrites

 This document addresses a common issue developers encounter when managing posts in Firebase Firestore: unintentional data duplication or overwriting when multiple users attempt to update the same post concurrently.
 This typically occurs when using simple `set()` operations without considering the possibility of concurrent writes.